mlabecki/portfolio_analytics/README.md

 > Plotting package: plotly<BR>
 > Theme: dark<BR>
-> Plot type: green-red holllow candles<BR>
+> Plot type: green-red hollow candles<BR>
 > Overlay color theme: sapphire<BR>
 > Interactive: yes<BR>

 ### 5. Traditional Candles With Moving Average Overlays
 In case you prefer a light plot background, you can switch at any time between the dark and light themes.
-You can also pick and switch between any of the 10 pre-defined overlay color themes and/or invert the sequence of colors, if desired.
+You can also pick and switch between any of the 12 pre-defined overlay color themes and/or invert the sequence of colors, if desired.
 In this traditional candlestick plot, a ribbon of six Close-based Simple Moving Average (SMA) overlays have been added with windows increasing in 5-day increments.
 You can custom-define the window size and choose one of several moving average types.
 > ![](img/05_CandlesTraditional5dSMAOverlaysLavender_Light.png)

 > Plotting package: plotly<BR>